Rashi: Commentary on the Tanakh

 Rashi wrote commentaries on all the books of Tanakh except Chronicles I & II, and Ezra–Nehemiah.
 His commentary to Job is incomplete, ending at 40:25.

 A main characteristic of Rashi's writing was his focus on grammar and syntax.
 His primary focus was on word choice, and "essentially [he acts] as a dictionary where he defines unusual Hebrew words."
 He searches for things that may not be clear to the reader and offers clarification on the inconsistency that may be present.
 Rashi does so by "filling in missing information that [helps] lead to a more complete understanding" of the Torah.
 A portion of his writing is dedicated to making distinctions between the peshat, or plain and literal meaning of the text, and the aggadah or rabbinic interpretation.
-One of Rashi's grandchildren, Samuel B. Meir or Rashbam, heavily critiqued his response on his "commentary on the Torah [being] based primarily on the classic midrashim (rabbinic homilies)."
+Rashbam, one of Rashi's grandchildren, heavily critiqued his response on his "commentary on the Torah [being] based primarily on the classic midrashim (rabbinic homilies)."

+Rashi himself explained his method as utilizing both peshat and derash: "I, however, am only concerned with the plain sense of Scripture (peshuto shel mikra) and with such Agadoth that explain the words of Scripture in a manner that fits in with them."
+In one place, he quotes a midrash and then states "But this midrash cannot be reconciled with Scripture for several reasons...
+Therefore I say: let scripture be reconciled according to its simple meaning, clearly, and the midrash may also be expounded, as is said: 'Is not My word... like a hammer which shatters the rock?' - it is divided into many fragments."